Is it easier it get a private student loan? And should you?

 The interest rate on federal loans is fixed, which means it stays the same.
 Private loans typically have an adjustable rate, which means that the interest rate can go up.
 Private loans tend to start with a lower interest rate, known as a teaser rate to be more attractive to borrowers.
 Unfortunately, the interest rate does not stay that low.
 The undergraduate federal student loan may be subsidized, wherein the government pays the interest on the loans while you are in school at least half time.
 Private loans are not subsidized.

 Lastly, there are multiple repayment options for federal loans.
+There are pros and cons of refinancing federal student loans, and you should do your homework before deciding what steps you should take.
 Some of these options tie your monthly payment amount directly to your income.
 Private loans do not typically offer multiple repayment options.
 Federal loans offer deferment and forbearance under certain circumstances.
 There are also federal loan forgiveness programs available to those who qualify.

 I recommend exhausting your federal loan options before taking private loans.
 If private loans are a necessity, please make sure that you read the fine print and understand what you are signing.
 Never borrow more than you absolutely need for your education.